greglook/cljstyle/README.md

 or preceeded by the discard macro `#_`.
 You can also optionally disable formatting rules from matching a form by tagging it with `^:cljstyle/ignore` metadata - this is often useful for macros.

+## License

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.